benjamin-pike/aoc-2023/README.md

 3. **Install required packages**

-    Other than Jupyter only package used that is not included in the Python standard library is `numpy` If required, you can install it using `pip`:
+    Other than Jupyter, the only package used that is not included in the Python standard library is `numpy`.
+If required, you can install it using `pip`:

     ```bash
     pip install numpy